Why One Dangerous Mosquito Developed A Taste For Human Blood

 Aedes aegypti is one of the few mosquito species that really loves to bite humans, says Lindy McBride, a biologist at Princeton University who notes that there are around 3,500 known mosquito species.

 "In general, mosquitoes are pretty opportunistic.
-They're willing to bite most things they come into contact with," says McBride.
+They're willing to bite most things they come into contact with," McBride says.
 "But there are these few species that really specialize in biting humans.
 So that's unusual."

 Given a choice, these unusual mosquitoes would rather bite a person than some random animal.
 This preference has long been known to scientists — but they haven't understood how it evolved.
 Understanding that is important because of the way these pests can carry disease; approximately 100 million people get sick every year from mosquito-borne pathogens.

 Aedes aegypti started out living in African forests and feeding on the blood of animals, McBride explains.
-At some point in the past five to ten thousand years, certain populations evolved to go after humans.
+At some point in the past 5,000 to 10,000 years, certain populations evolved to go after humans.
 These human-loving mosquito populations then spread around the world, in part because of slavery.

-"It looks like this mosquito migrated from Africa into the Americas in the 1500s or 1600s, during the slave trade," says McBride.
+"It looks like this mosquito migrated from Africa into the Americas in the 1500s or 1600s, during the slave trade," McBride says.

 She wanted to understand the genetic changes that made some populations of this mosquito species love humans.
 And in Africa, there's still a lot of variability in populations of this mosquito in terms of how much they want humans over some other random animal.